The-Monkeys-and-MAUD/laravel-error-emailer/README.md

 )
 ```

-Add the following to the `facades` key
+Add the following to the `facades` key:

 ```
 'facades' => array(